 Ok, so I have made the big switch from EMS supervisor to Truck/Roving officer and it has been a month.
 It is a completely different beast.
 As an EMS supervisor, the work came to me, I had no time to sit back and relax, I was constantly on the go.
 However as a truck officer, I find there is more down time.
 I am spending time getting to know my truck and crew.
 I have already had a few issues but nothing that I couldn't deal with.
 Unfortunately, my comfort level with my new crew and my general… Continue

 Added by Aaron Edwards on February 15, 2012 at 2:30pm —

 I hate bullies!
 Always have, always will.
 Unfortunately, this is a leadership trait of far too many company and chief officers.
 As I see it, there are fundamentally three types of supervisors:

-Leaders: Their ability to motivate and empower firefighters to excel is… Continue
+Leaders: Their ability to motivate and empower firefighters to excel is their… Continue

 Added by Paul Combs on February 14, 2012 at 7:00pm —